 The door to his grandparents' house swished open abruptly, and everyone in the house walked out.
-Everyone started screaming as they spotted Shirley, who lay helplessly on the road, appearing lifeless.
-Uncle Scott raced back to the house to dial 911, by Aunt Mimi's demands, and instructed for her other children to follow him.
-Noticing Ryan, her heart leapt, and she approached him.
-He was sobbing uncontrollably.
+Everyone began a fit of screaming as they spotted Shirley, who lay helplessly on the road, appearing lifeless.
+Uncle Scott raced back to the house to dial 911 by Aunt Mimi's demands, and instructed her other children to follow him.
+Noticing Ryan, her heart leapt, and she approached him carefully.
+She discovered that he was sobbing uncontrollably.

 "What happened?" she asked him gently, kneeling down to his height.